 Battering is the process of using a wet product to coat the chicken nugget.
 There are three main types of batters:

-- Adhesion batters designed to attach to the meat product.
-Usually starched-based with a high solid content and low viscosity.
+- Adhesion batters are designed to attach to the meat product.
+Usually starched-based with high solid content and low viscosity.
 These batters are used when you are going to be adding a breading layer.
 Because it is a thin coat it dries quickly and evenly, providing a good support layer for the breading.
 The application of this batter is usually done on a continuous moving line using an overflow of batter.

-- Tempura batters which are usually not supplemented with breading and are used to create a puffed layer around the product.
-Similar to cohesion batters with a large amount of leavening agents (ingredients that make a dough or batter rise).
+- Tempura batters are usually not supplemented with breading and are used to create a puffed layer around the product.
+Similar to cohesion batters with a large number of leavening agents (ingredients that make a dough or batter rise).
 These batters are used as an outer coating and are commonly not supplemented with breading.
 This batter is normally not used on chicken nuggets.

-Each batter has a different viscosity, or thickness.
+Each batter has a different viscosity or thickness.
 A fast and inexpensive way to measure the viscosity is to use the Zahn/Stein cup method-using a funnel to determine the amount of time it takes for the batter to flow through the narrow opening.